compulim/generator-azure-web-app/README.md

 Instead of [Webpack](https://webpack.github.io/) used in development, you can opt for [Rollup](https://rollupjs.org/) as bundler for production, it has better tree-shaking mechanism, thus smaller output file size.

 > Using rollup as bundler is experimental.
-Please file us [issue](https://github.com/compulim/generator-azure-web-app/issues) if you run into any problems.
+Please file us an [issue](https://github.com/compulim/generator-azure-web-app/issues) if you run into any problems.

 There are few ways to select your bundler: